usmaanalii/javascript/JavaScript30/analysis.md

 The prefix `--` is necessary.

-**Note** - Remember, that this can be overruled by capitalising on the cascading property of CSS.
+**Note** - Remember, that this can be overruled by capitalizing on the cascading property of CSS.

 ### dataset